Cubbarooney/DISNEY/README.md

 Usage:
 ```
-python BunnyHopper.py
+python BunnyHopper.py N
 ```
-(Assumes 'python' is on the path)
+Where N is the distance the bunny should travel (Assumes 'python' is on the path)

-To-Do: Pass in value instead of just using hardcoded 1 - 6
-To-Do: Per email w/ Poojita, the function should return the number of possible paths